03 Mar How to Revitalize Your Lawn After a Freeze

 Do this for a couple of weeks.
 Once you start seeing more green, you can apply fertilizer like Lawnifi’sTM Spring Fertilizer Box.
 Be sure you apply fertilizer only after a few weeks of watering has occurred.
 If you apply fertilizer too early, your grass isn’t going to absorb it and it becomes a waste of time and money.
 Learn more about Lawnifi in Why Use Lawnifi Fertilizer?.

-If you have smaller more severely damaged areas that are bare, you can bring those areas of your lawn back by applying grass seed, planting grass plugs or by planting sod pods—but there are a few things to watch out for with this.
+If you have smaller more severely damaged areas that are bare, you can bring those areas of your lawn back by planting grass seed, grass plugs or sod pods—but there are a few things to watch out for with this.
 For grass seed, you should only need to plant grass seed if you need the grass to turn green really quickly for some reason.
 When it comes to planting seed, grass plugs or sod pods, you’ll need to be mindful of what you have on the ground already.
 Mixing varieties and sometimes cultivars within a variety can be very noticeable.

 For example, if you have St. Augustine grass you will need to use St. Augustine grass plugs.
 There’s no such thing as St. Augustine seed and any other type of grass seed is going to look drastically different from what you currently have once it turns green again.
 Zoysia grasses commonly found in Texas do not come in seed form and in general it’s difficult to find zoysia seed.
 You may be better off filling in bare spots with zoysia grass plugs if you have zoysia sod.
 You can also use centipede seed or centipede sod pods, which looks fairly similar.
 This is not recommended, but it will look acceptable in your zoysia lawn.
 If you have a bermuda grass lawn, you can seek out bermuda grass seed or bermuda grass plugs.
 The main thing you don’t want to do is mix the grass types.